 Ordained Jewish Clergy, Spiritual Companion, Program Director, Temple Anshe SholomEmail: email@example.com

 Cantor Paula Baruch serves Temple Anshe Sholom, Canada’s oldest Reform Jewish Synagogue, founded in 1850.
-A convert to Judaism at age 21, she is adept at educating in ways people of other faiths and spiritual paths can understand.
-She practices spiritual companionship and enjoys planning programs for her Hamilton community.
-As Cantor of the congregation, her focus is on the use of music to engage the spirit and connect souls.
-Cantor Paula Baruch also offers sessions in Spiritual Direction, Hebrew learning, Torah and Haftorah chanting skills.
-She has taught from Kindergarten to Adult Education, always with an emphasis on how music brings light to our souls.
+As Cantor, her focus is on the use of music to engage the spirit and connect souls.
+Cantor Paula Baruch offers sessions in Spiritual Direction, Hebrew learning, Torah and Haftorah chanting skills.
+She has taught all ages with an emphasis on how music brings light to our souls.
 Cantor Baruch has a BA in Theatre and Economics, a B Ed in Drama and History, an MA in Adult Education and Ordination from the Hebrew Union College Debbie Friedman School of Sacred Music in New York City.
-She is married to Rabbi Jordan Cohen and they share five amazing adult children, two of which attained degrees from McMaster University.
+She is proud of her five amazing adult children, two of which attained degrees from McMaster University.

 Coordinator, Spiritual Director, Open CircleEmail: firstname.lastname@example.org